MLJBrackett/link-check/README.md

 ```

 ## Contributing
-Contributions are welcomed, if you think you have a good idea or see an improvement that you can make, create an issue or submit a pull request.
+Contributions are welcomed please check [CONTRIBUTING.md](CONTRIBUTING.md), if you think you have a good idea or see an improvement that you can make, create an issue or submit a pull request.

 ## License
 Distributed under the [MIT](https://choosealicense.com/licenses/mit/) License.
 See LICENSE for more information.